Equidistribution of Hodge loci II: Equidistribution in terms of currents

-Let $G$ denote a real algebraic semisimple Lie group.
-Suppose we are given the following subgroups of $G$: \begin{itemize} \item a lattice $\Gamma$, \item a semi-simple Lie subgroup $H$ without compact factor, \item a compact subgroup $K$. \end{itemize} Let $L$ the intersection of $K$ and $H$.
+Let $L$ be the intersection of $K$ and $H$.
 This is a compact subgroup of $H$.
 The group $H$ acts on the right on the quotient $\Gamma \backslash G$, and we will be interested in the next section in equidistribution properties of orbits of this action and their projection to $\Gamma \backslash G/K$.

 Let $\fg$, $\fh$, $\fk$ and $\fl$ denote respectively the Lie algebras of $G$, $H$, $K$, and $L$.
 Up to taking subgroups of index $2$, we can assume that the adjoint actions of $G$, $H$, $K$, and $L$ have determinant $1$.
-We then fix once and for all some orientation of $\fg$, $\fh$, $\fk$ and $\fl$ and orient accordingly the quotient spaces $\fg/\fk$, $\fg/\fh$, $\fg/\fl$ $\fk/\fl$ and $\fh/\fl$.
+We then fix once and for all some orientation of $\fg$, $\fh$, $\fk$ and $\fl$ and orient accordingly the quotient spaces $\fg/\fk$, $\fg/\fh$, $\fg/\fl$, $\fk/\fl$ and $\fh/\fl$.
 Those orientations induce orientations on $G/K$, $G/H$, $G/L$, $K/L$ and $H/L$ respectively.